 The outreach framework that earns replies

-The 2026 algorithm updates prioritize authentic engagement and rapport-building instead of generic outreach.
 A connection request that reads like a template gets ignored or declined.
 A connection request that references something specific the prospect just did gets accepted at 30 to 45%.

-The framework that works has three components:
+The framework has three components:

 Three message templates for each signal type

-Job change message (connection request, under 300 chars):
+Job change message (under 300 chars):

 Hey [Name] - congrats on the new role at [Company].